francisceril/msi-z370i-gaming-pro-carbon-ac-hackintosh/README.md

 - iMessage
 - App Store
 - Facetime
-- Bluetooth (Built-in though no way to turn it off)
+- USB Bluetooth
 - Native Power Management

 #### Not Working
 - Built-in WiFi (Not supported by macOS)
+- Built-in Bluetooth (Works but cannot be turned off)

 #### Not Tested
 - FileVault